1566 (19th June)

-A plot to assassinate James and the government by blowing up the Houses of Parliament on the day of the state opening of Parliament by the King, was uncovered.
+A plot to assassinate King James I and the government by blowing up the Houses of Parliament on the day of the state opening of Parliament by the King, was uncovered.
 Guido Fawkes and the other perpetrators were executed.

 King James ordered a new flag combining the English and Scottish flags to be created for use on naval ships.
 It was called the ‘King’s Colours’

 play Macbeth was first performed.
 The playwright had been inspired to write the play following the publication of James’s work ‘Daemonologie’ in 1597.

 A daughter, Sophia, was born to James and Anne of Denmark.
 She died soon after birth.